xtv-online/live-tools/README.md

 ### Config
 ![Screenshot](/screenshots/config.png?raw=true)
 Configuration of ATEM and CasparCG connections.

-The selected ATEM is checked for Tally and the selected layer/channel combination on the CasparCG server is checked for the VT countdown
+The selected ATEM is checked for Tally and the selected layer/channel combination on the CasparCG server is checked for the VT countdown.

 ### Roles
 ![Screenshot](/screenshots/roles.png?raw=true)